seanbradley/machine_learning/README.md

 ### INSTALLATION AND USE

-You'll need to set up a virtual environment on your local machine, as per any proper Python project.
+You'll need Python set up on your machine, of course, and you ought to set up a virtual environment, as per any proper Python project.
 Virtualenvwrapper is also recommended.

 To install, clone this repo into your virtual env and execute the following command...